donavon/base64it/README.md

 This is simply sugar around `base64.encode` with the `urlSafe` options seto to `true`.

 ##### base64.strictDecode(encoded:string):string
-This will decode a base64 encoded string.
-Padding characters are optional.
+This is a same as `base64.decode`.

 ##### base64.urlSafeDecode(encoded:string):string

-This will decode a URL safe base64 encoded string.
-Padding characters are optional.
+This is a same as `base64.decode`.

 ## License
 For use under [MIT license](http://github.com/YuzuJS/base64it/raw/master/LICENSE)